-Communication of results and learning from DAPP will reinforce the two programmes' approach to Doing Development Differently including adaptive learning.
-Moreover, sharing of information about the 'ins and outs' of the programmes will be important in ensuring that young people in MENA countries are made aware of the opportunities that exist in their own countries for a better life, thereby reducing their incentives to emigrate.
+Communication of results and learning from DAPP will underpin the programme's approach to Doing Development Differently and adaptive learning.
+Moreover, sharing of information about the 'ins and outs' of the programme will be important in ensuring that young people in MENA countries are made aware of the opportunities that exist in their own countries for a better life, thereby reducing their incentives to emigrate.
 Visibility of DAPP results will also support Danish public diplomacy and help to create awareness of Denmark's engagement partners in the region as well as in Denmark.

-Under the previous DAPP, DAPPCOM was responsible for providing technical support on communication to the MENA DAPP Team.
-DAPPCOM is a dedicated unit located at the Danish Institute for International Studies (DIIS) with two professional staff producing communication for a variety of media including SoMe, newspapers, films, and podcasts.
+DAPPCOM is currently responsible for providing technical support on communication to the MENA DAPP team.
+DAPPCOM is a dedicated unit located at the Danish Institute for International Studies (DIIS) with two professional staff producing communication for a variety of media including SoMe, newspapers, films and Podcasts.
 DAPPCOM also arranges seminars and events as well as produce education materials for secondary schools.
-Its location at DIIS was intended to create synergy with the Middle East and North Africa knowledge bank driven by DIIS researchers and joint organisation of MENA and DAPP-related public events.
+Its location at DIIS is intended to create synergy with the Middle East and North Africa knowledge bank driven by DIIS researchers and joint organization of MENA and DAPP-related public events.

-The Communication Unit (COM) for the new DAPP will be tendered.
-In addition, the MENA DAPP Team will be directly responsible for special thematic events with a strategic foreign policy and development policy orientation.
-The Monitoring, Evaluation, Accountability, and Learning (MEAL) Unit (see below section 5.2) will also be assigned some communication tasks such as on lessons learned, publication of annual reports, and impact studies.
-The COM Unit will cooperate closely with the MEAL Unit, further described below.
+Under the new DAPP, DAPPCOM will continue to provide communication services to the MENA DAPP team.
+In addition, the MENA DAPP team will be directly responsible for special thematic events with a strategic foreign policy and development policy orientation.
+DAPPCOM will cooperate closely with the TA MEAL unit, further described below.
+The MEAL unit will also be assigned some communication tasks such as on lessons learned, publication of annual reports and impact studies.